-Whether you are working for yourself, or on behalf of an organisation, online marketing can be a very easy job to do from home.
-Why? with access to a good quality laptop, whether it’s performing lead generation, social media marketing or email marketing, you have everything you need to carry out the job.
+Whether you are working for yourself, or on behalf of an organization, online marketing can be a very easy job to do from home.
+Why?
+With access to a good quality laptop, whether it’s performing lead generation, social media marketing, or email marketing, you have everything you need to carry out the job.
 If you need to contact your client or work colleagues, you can simply Skype them to get in touch.

 2. Freelance Writing

-Freelance writing is another popular remote job which many people like to do.
+Freelance writing is another popular remote job that many people like to do.
 This is again an easy job to do considering you have a constant workflow and a good laptop, you can work from wherever you please.
-Many freelancers actually start out working remotely, and then may decide to apply to a larger organisation in the future
+Many freelancers start out working remotely and then may decide to apply to a larger organization in the future.

 3. Website Designing

-The more expertise web designers who are earning big bucks may eventually decide to rent an office space to work from, however if you are comfortable working remotely, whether at home or any other location, then web designing is a job which allows you the freedom to do so.
+The more expert web designers, who are earning big bucks, may eventually decide to rent an office space to work from.
+However, if you are comfortable working remotely, whether at home or any other location, then web designing is a job that allows you the freedom to do so.

 4. Social Media Management

 The 4th and final job which is popular to do remotely is social media management.
-Again, this is a position which mainly requires someone managing online social profiles and pages, and for this reason it can be done remotely with no office required.
+Again, this is a position that mainly requires someone to manage online social profiles and pages, and for this reason, it can be done remotely with no office required.

 Is Working Remote the Right Option for Me?

-Working remotely can be the perfect ideal to some people, and the worst to others.
-It really does depend on your lifestyle, and what you want out of your job.
+Working remotely can be the perfect ideal for some people, and the worst to others.
+It does depend on your lifestyle, and what you want out of your job.

 Although there may be some cons in remote working, it is almost considered a positive thing for most organizations worldwide and continues to be popular looking towards the future world of work.